jperdek/productLineAnalysisGame/README.md

 ### Single product derivation

-- Configuring the following values in the src/derivator/DerivatorBaseConfig.java file:
+- Configure the following values in the src/derivator/DerivatorBaseConfig.java file:
   - Set the product name by changing the value of SINGLE_DERIVATION_NAME
   - Set the folder where derivation should be stored by changing the value of NEW_DERIVATIONS_FOLDER_PATH
   - Set the path to the application configuration by changing the value RESOURCES_CONFIG_PATH (already set by default as resources/battleshipConfig.json)